manchuwook/saga-spells/README.md

 - Runs Lighthouse performance tests
 - Generates reports for Performance, Accessibility, Best Practices, SEO, and PWA
-- Comments on pull requests with the Lighthouse scores and reports

 To run these workflows locally before pushing: